December 4th -7th, 2015 at Ferncliff Camp and Conference Center

 has been offered to high schools since 2000.
 This three day/ two night retreat for high school students and teachers from high schools around the state prepares participants to be leaders in making their school more inclusive and accepting of diversity.

 Up to 50 students along with faculty members examine prejudice and discrimination, and gain the skills they need to become energetic leaders in their classrooms, halls and communities.
 Students become effective in youth conflict resolution

 , and teachers tell us that the Unitown experience gives them a "new respect and understanding" of their students and a "new enthusiasm" for teaching.

-To read what students have to say about Unitown for Teens:
+To read what students have to say about Unitown: